Chaos995/TP_Chaos_2024/README.md

 bibliotheque.c:
-Where all the functions are defined. it has the main used functions, and follower functions like "clear_input()" which is not a main function.
+Where all the functions are defined. it has the main used functions and follower functions.

 The main functions are:
 user_choice; //it is used to take users choice, are they admin (require password "admin0000") or normal users,